nrfconnect/sdk-nrf/doc/nrf/libraries/networking/azure_iot_hub.rst

    Use the DPS APIs directly if you need more control over the DPS registration process.

-When using the :c:func:`azure_iot_hub_connect` function, you can choose to provide the host name to the IoT Hub and device ID at run time, or let the library use Kconfig options.
+When using the :c:func:`azure_iot_hub_connect` function, you can choose to provide the host name to the IoT Hub and device ID at runtime, or let the library use Kconfig options.

-Here is an example for setting the host name and device ID at run time:
+Here is an example for setting the host name and device ID at runtime:

 .. code-block:: c